nimeshkadecha/Git-GitHub_notes/README.md

 ## Reset branch in Git
 > [!CAUTION]
-> `git reset` command are dangerous they can modify code base in suck a way you can undo it!
+> `git reset` commands are dangerous they can modify the code base so you can't undo it!

 > `git reset <hasCode>` - Past the HasCode of the commit we want to restore
 >
-> `git reset --hard <hasCode>` - This will remove all changes and move to branch you put code of
+> `git reset --hard <hasCode>` - This will remove all changes and move to the branch you put the code of
 >
 > `git reset HEAD --hard` This will undo any changes you've made to track files and restore deleted files
 >
-> `git reset --hard <upstream> <branch>` This will reset head to match with the provided URL
+> `git reset --hard <upstream> <branch>` This will reset the head to match with the provided URL

 > `git clean -fd` - This will delete any new files added since the last commit